getmimo/coding-challenge/mobile-challenge.md

 ## Implementation

-- While you can write the challenge any way you want, we use Reactive Extensions + MVVM to build our apps at Mimo, so if you know those technologies, it would make sense to apply them in this challenge.
+- You can write the challenge any way you want.
+(At Mimo, we use Reactive Extensions and MVVM to build our apps.
+If you know those technologies, it makes sense for you to use them for this assignment.)
-- We'll only evaluate your submission based on your code - there's no need to worry about the visual design
+- We'll only evaluate your submission based on your code - there's no need to worry about the visual design.
-- Part of this coding challenge is to read the documentation for the APIs we provide.
+- Part of this assignment is to work with the APIs we provide.
 - Use Git to track your changes and upload your Git repo either on [GitHub](https://github.com) or [Bitbucket](https://bitbucket.com) to share it with us.

 ## Goal

-Write a small app that can display a few very simple Mimo lessons.
-You get the information for the lessons from an API and should display the first lesson.
-The lessons have a specific format (documented later) and should be rendered to the screen.
-If the lesson contains an interaction, display the interaction.
+Your goal is to write a small app with three simplified Mimo lessons (in the apps, we call these lessons "exercises").
+You can get the information for the lessons from the API we provide.
+The lessons have a specific format (documented below) that defines how they need to be rendered.
+If a lesson contains an interaction, display the interaction.
+At app startup, display the first lesson.
 Also display a "Next" button that, when pressed, checks that the lesson has been solved and continues to the next lesson.

-When a lesson has been solved, store this event in a mobile database of your choice on the device (see "Lesson completion event").
+When a lesson is solved, store this event in a mobile database of your choice on the device (see "Lesson completion event").

-When the last lesson has been solved, display a simple screen that says "Done".
+When the last lesson is solved, display a simple screen that says "Done".

 ## Data structure